 The American Civil Liberties Union of Virginia (ACLU-VA) is requesting proposals from interested parties to provide workplace counseling and trauma services for our staff due to the nature of the work that we do across the state of Virginia.
 ACLU-VA is interested in building a long-term relationship with a provider who can continue to build on this program over multiple years.
 ACLU- VA is an integrated advocacy organization whose mission is to protect the civil liberties and civil rights of the residents of Virginia focused on racial and social justice.
 The ACLU of Virginia currently has 23 full-time employees and will continue to grow within the next six to nine months.
-We are inviting the submission of proposals from qualified providers to us by July 12, 2022, for consideration.
-Please indicate your intent to submit a proposal via email to firstname.lastname@example.org by June 27, 2022.
+Proposals from qualified providers will be accepted on a rolling basis.

 Scope of Work